 Door in open position, for cleaning/service

 The door can be secured in the open position using the locking lever on the left side of the stove.
+To shut the door, press the locking lever back up from its secured position.

 UK Smoke control areas